arnaud-engineer/LakeEwok/README.md

 ## Introduction

 An outdated Wordpress 4.7 theme.
-It is very probably unusable with modern Wordpress, and even if you can install it, be clever, don't 😉.
+It is very probably unusable with modern Wordpress, and even if you can install it : be clever, don't 😉.

 I built it years ago to learn the basics of Wordpress dev.
 I even used it on my own blog (you won't find (I hope)).